ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

     An example of multiple workers spread across multiple nodes uploading checkpoints to persistent storage.

+**Ray Train expects all workers to be able to write files to the same persistent storage location.**
-Ray Train requires some form of external persistent storage such as cloud storage (e.g., S3, GCS) or a shared filesystem (e.g., AWS EFS, Google Filestore, HDFS) for multi-node training.
+Therefore, Ray Train requires some form of external persistent storage such as cloud storage (e.g., S3, GCS) or a shared filesystem (e.g., AWS EFS, Google Filestore, HDFS) for multi-node training.